alterfw/docs/docs/models/retrieving.md

 # Saving

-With Hero you can also save data.
+With Alter you can also save data.

 Just intantiate your model: